In 2022, tuition for full-time students at Napa Valley College was $1,104 a year for in-state students and $8,688 a year for out-of-state students.

 Napa Valley College has the same tuition for international students as for those from out of state.

-International students at Napa Valley College can expect to pay around $7,464 per year, before any scholarships or financial aid.
+International students at Napa Valley College usually pay around $8,688 per year, before any scholarships, grants or other financial aid.

-Napa Valley College does not offer on-campus housing for students, so there are no charge for dorms.
+Napa Valley College does not provide on-campus housing for students, so there is no cost for housing, however students should consider the cost of off-campus housing when evaluating the actual cost of different schools

 Tuition and fees may vary depending on program, course level, location, and more.